How to Build a Website With WordPress and Beaver Builder: A Complete Guide

 Here you have a few options regarding how posts will appear on all of your archive pages.
 You can specify if you want to show the full text for each post in the archive list or just an excerpt, as well as what text the link should display to guide visitors to the full post.

-If you use Beaver Themer, the add-on for Beaver Builder we mentioned previously, you have much more flexibility in creating your own layouts for archive pages.
+If you use Beaver Themer, the theme builder plugin for Beaver Builder we mentioned previously, you have much more flexibility in creating your own layouts for archive pages.
 Depending on the locations you specify, you can apply your layout to all archives, all archives within a type, or even a single archive.

 You can also refine how each post is laid out in this archive by designing a custom HTML layout, which lets you remove and add fields.